Andrew Henderson

 English speaking country- Malta

-And it certainly helps that it’s a tax haven, allowing offshore companies domiciled there to claim a huge credit on taxes they pay and get their corporate tax rate as low as 5%.
+And it certainly helps that it’s a tax haven, allowing offshore companies domiciled there to claim a considerable credit on taxes they pay and get their corporate tax rate as low as 5%.

-If living on an island that’s said to be quite traffic-ridden gets boring, you’ll have access to all of Europe without having to do the ‘Schengen Shuffle,’ which is great.
+If living on an island that’s said to be quite traffic-ridden gets boring, you’ll have access to all of Europe without having to do the ‘Schengen Shuffle,’ which is an added bonus.

 On top of Malta’s benefit as an offshore hub for easy banking, low taxes, and openness to industries like gambling, 89% of all Maltese speak English.